Key takeaways

 Consumers’ dominant economic role

-An increasing proportion of spending is funded by consumer debt.
-In the second quarter of 2024, total household debt in the U.S. reached a record high $17.8 trillion.
-This represents a 4.3% increase over the amount of debt held one year prior.3
+Debt funds an increasing proportion of consumer spending.
+In the second quarter of 2024, total household debt in the U.S. reached a record high $17.94 trillion.
+This represents a 3.8% increase over the amount of debt held one year prior.3

 Chart depicts annual percentage change in total household debt 2014 - 2024.

 While debt levels bear close scrutiny, they may not yet present significant concerns.
-“Even with low savings rates, in August, we saw revolving credit decrease from year earlier levels,”4 says Haworth.
-“It’s constructive in the economic cycle’s later stages to see consumers reduce credit card balances.”
+“It’s constructive in the economic cycle’s later stages to see consumers reduce credit card balances,” says Haworth.

-Household savings rates have fallen off from their unusual COVID-19 pandemic-era peaks in early 2020, when they reached a level of close to one-third of disposable personal income.
-As of August 2024, the personal saving rate was 4.8%, holding fairly level over the past year.5 “Something closer to 6% is considered typical,” says Haworth.
+Household savings rates have fallen off from their unusual COVID-19 pandemic-era peaks, when savings were as high as one-third of disposable personal income.
+As of October 2024, the personal saving rate was 4.4%, a modest step-up from September after declining over eight consecutive months.4 “Something closer to 6% is considered typical,” says Haworth.

 Putting “record household debt” into perspective

 There’s only been a gradual upward trend in overall consumer borrowing.
 Of all major debt categories, credit card debt is growing the fastest.
-Total U.S. credit card debt topped $1 trillion for the first time ever in the second quarter of 2023, and increasing 10.7% for the one-year period ending June 30, 2024.3
+Total U.S. credit card debt topped $1 trillion for the first time ever in the second quarter of 2023, and increased 8.3% over the one-year period ending September 30, 2024.3

-Chart depicts changing household debt from Q2 2023 to Q2 2024 across a range of categories including student loans, auto loans, home mortgages, credit cards and other categories.
+Chart depicts changing household debt from Q3 2023 to Q3 2024 across a range of categories including student loans, auto loans, home mortgages, credit cards and other categories.

 Through 2024’s second quarter, household debt service payments represented, on average, about 11% of disposable personal income.
-While higher than the recent low point of 8.3% in early 2021, it remains well below recent peak levels in 2007 and 2008, when debt amounted to more than 13% of disposable income.6
+While higher than the recent low point of 8.3% in early 2021, it remains below recent peak levels in 2007 and 2008, when debt amounted to more than 13% of disposable income.5

 Chart depicts annual household debt service payments as a percentage of disposable income from 2000 to September 30, 2024.